Skip to main content

 1. Read our travel advisory for your destination.
 For some, we provide advice and information on earthquake and tsunami risks.

 2. Subscribe for updates.
 We will email you when we update our advice for your destination.
-If you add your mobile number, we can send critical alerts by text.
+We can send critical alerts by text if you add your mobile number.

 3. Do your research.
 Find out how often your destination experiences earthquakes.
+And whether they're at risk of tsunamis.
 Know how effective their emergency response is.

 4. Get travel insurance.
 Make sure it covers you for cancellations or changes if there's an earthquake before you get there.
 Check if it covers you if an earthquake happens when you're there.